 - First, businesses can try to lock in low-interest rates by refinancing their loans.
 This can help lower their monthly payments and make it easier to qualify for new loans.

-- Second, businesses can focus on increasing their revenue to have more money to invest in commercial real estate.
+- Second, businesses can focus on increasing their rate of revenue to have more money to invest in commercial real estate.

 - Finally, businesses can work with experienced commercial real estate brokers to help them navigate the market and find properties that fit their needs and budget.